amyspencerproject/base-apparel/README.md

 ### What I learned

 - I am opting to go with a grid layout for this challenge.
-I think that it will be easy to make a the transition from mobile view with the hero image below the log and above the header to the desktop view.
+I think that it will be easy to make a the transition from mobile view with the hero image below the logo and above the header to the desktop view.
 In the desktop view the hero image takes up the entire right hand side of the design and while the vertical stack of all the other elements slide to the left hand side.
 - I did put a div with a class of grid-container around the elements just to keep things out to the main elements where styling should be minimal.
 - Used a simple linear gradient for the background.
 Applied this to the body so it covered everything.
 - To achive the line breaks in the header used a `<span>` with class of break, `.break { display: block; }`